MeetShah9/Collection-and-exploration-of-radiohead-lyrics/README.md

 # Collection and Exploration of Radiohead lyrics
 ## Overview
-Collection of Radiohead Lyrics Using LyricsGenius API.
+Creation of a dataset containing Radiohead lyrics and performing EDA

 # 1) Data Collection